Samuel-CHLam/wcr_constitution/index.md

     1. The President must call an Extraordinary General Meeting if a written request for such a meeting signed by fifteen full members of the WCR is submitted to him or her between Monday of nought week and Friday of seventh week in any term.
 The meeting shall be held no less than three days but no more than six days after the request is submitted.
 The Secretary shall ensure that within three days of the request being submitted to him or her all full members are notified of the meeting and notification is posted on the WCR noticeboard.

-    1. If the position of President is vacant the holder of the first non-vacant committee position in the following order of priority - Vice-President/Treasurer, Secretary - shall have the duties assigned to the President.
+    1. If the position of President is vacant the holder of the first non-vacant committee position in the following order of priority shall have the duties assigned to the President:
+        1. Vice-President,
+        1. Treasurer, then
+        1. Secretary.

     1. If all the Committee positions are vacant a General Meeting may be called by the Dean of Graduates of University College provided that notification is placed on the WCR noticeboard a week in advance.
 Further notification may be issued at the discretion of the Dean of Graduates.
 The meeting shall not start unless it is opened by a Chairperson the Dean of Graduates has appointed from among the full members of the WCR.